sbt/sbt.github.com/src/jekyll/download.md

            [Click here](http://typesafe.artifactoryonline.com/typesafe/windows-releases/org/scalasbt/sbt/0.11.2/sbt.msi) for the latest windows MSI.

-           *Note: This MSI is still in BETA.
-While it has been tested it may fail in obscure situations, please make sure to report any issues you may find [here](https://github.com/sbt/sbt-launcher-package/issues).*"
+           *Note: please make sure to report any issues you may find [here](https://github.com/sbt/sbt-launcher-package/issues).*"
        - name: 'Yum Repository'
          id: 'rpm'
          content: |
             #### Yum Repositories ####

-            coming soon...
+            The sbt package is available from the [Typesafe Yum Repository](http://rpm.typesafe.com).
+            Please install [this rpm](http://rpm.typesafe.com/typesafe-repo-2.0.0-1.noarch.rpm) to add the typesafe yum repository to your list of approved sources.
+            Then run `yum install sbt` to grab the latest release of sbt.

+            *Note: please make sure to report any issues you may find [here](https://github.com/sbt/sbt-launcher-package/issues).*"
        - name: 'Apt Repository'
          id: 'deb'
          content: |
            #### APT Repositories ####

-           Coming Soon...
+           The sbt package is available from the [Typesafe Debian Repository](http://apt.typesafe.com).
+           Please install [this deb](http://apt.typesafe.com/repo-deb-build-0002.deb) to enable the typesafe repository.
+           Then run `apt-get install sbt` to grab the latest release of sbt.

+            *Note: please make sure to report any issues you may find [here](https://github.com/sbt/sbt-launcher-package/issues).*"
        - name: 'Homebrew'
          id: 'mac'
          content: |